 Coffee sourcing means planning far ahead, continually requesting, tasting, and comparing notes on samples from around the world.
 We do this so that as coffees go in and out of season, we can continue to provide the blends you love without altering the style and flavor that define them.

-But it’s not easy!
-Like apples or wines, coffees of different origins have vastly different tastes and complex layers of notes, owing to their distinct backgrounds:
+This is always a bit of a moving target.
+Like apples or wines, coffees of different origins have vastly different tastes and complex layers of notes, owing to their distinct backgrounds.

 - Different genetics (like grapes, there are storied “families” of coffee varieties!)

 - And of course processing (wet, dry, honey, etc... learn more in our blog).

 Sorting through coffee cherries

 This variation is one of our key focuses for single-origin coffees, but presents a puzzle when maintaining the distinct profile of a year-round blend.
 It’s a bit like hitting a moving target, but it’s a challenge our roasting team lives for.

 Accomplishing this means sourcing and sampling a lot of coffee.
 Sourcing exceptional green coffee is both an art and a science, requiring passion and patience.
 Our supply chain is an ever-expanding, ever-deepening network of relationships we’ve built with our importers, processors, and growers.
 We consider sourcing a labor of love that’s never laborious.